City of Mesa Department of Arts and Culture

 Funding awarded to any one organization will not exceed $5,000, and for most applicants is unlikely to exceed $2,500.

-The proposed projects must take place between July 1, 2018, and June 30, 2019.
+The proposed projects must take place between October 1, 2020, and June 30, 2021.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 The application may be downloaded and mailed/emailed, or submitted online:

 1. To download, complete the Creative Economy Form found in Supporting Documents below and send to:

 Creative Economy Fund